Wellness

 Emergency room vs. Walk-in Clinic: Making the choice can be tricky.
 Here are important points to keep in mind.

 Chest pain.
 Shortness of breath.
 Changes in mental status or abrupt changes in strength, vision or sensation.
 Significant injury or severe pain of any kind.
+These are all clear signs that a person should consider a trip to the emergency room.

 But a walk-in or urgent care clinic can handle a variety of conditions that many people might not realize when they are in the throes of assessing a sick or injured loved one.

-Sorting through it all can be confusing for people without medical backgrounds.
+Sorting through it all can be confusing.

 COVID-19 is an example of this.
 Most cases can be seen in a walk-in clinic, but symptoms such as severe shortness of breath call for a trip to the emergency department.